nyantropy/Gravitas/ARCHITECTURE.md

 world build and UI extraction.

 `TimePolicy` is part of the profile contract but is not yet a full multi-clock implementation.
-Today, gameplay/physics time effectively stops because those system groups are masked out.
-Future work should map these policies onto separate gameplay, physics, UI, dialogue, and real-time domains without changing the profile stack API.
+Today, simulation/physics time effectively stops because those system groups are masked out.
+Future work should map these policies onto separate simulation, physics, UI, dialogue, and real-time domains without changing the profile stack API.

 ---